 - Failing to support claims with necessary documentation — or referencing incorrect documentation when creating claims

 - Submitting claims for services or patients outside of Medicare/Medicaid coverage

-The single state agencies will conduct audits as a regular practice, and in these, you must be willing and able to provide any and all requested information.
-Failure to do so could result in termination of your contract(s) with Medicare/Medicaid.
-This is where those records and documents come in.
-If you’ve kept up with your patient charts, billing, and claims documents, when the agency asks to take a look you’ll be able to oblige with confidence.
+When it comes to working with Medicare/Medicaid, it’s important to stay on top of your records and documents.
+The single state agencies conducting audits is a regular practice, and it’s crucial that you’re willing and able to provide any and all requested information.
+Failure to do so could potentially result in termination of your contract(s) — but if you’ve kept up with your patient charts, billing, and claims documents, you’ll be able to confidently oblige when the agency asks to take a look.